Glycerin (glycerol) suppositories for constipation

 - Hold one buttock gently to one side so that you can see the back passage.

-- Hold the suppository with the rounded end close to the back passage.
+- Unwrap the suppository and hold it with the rounded end close to the back passage.

-- Your child should stay lying down for about 15 minutes so that the suppository doesn’t come out.
+- Your child should stay lying on their side for about 15 minutes, and ideally for an hour, to allow the suppository to spread further inside the bowel / so that the suppository doesn’t come out.

 - Wash your hands again with soap and hot water.